trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 .. figure:: images/firewall1.png

+The "Open Ports" tab is used to view and manage custom rules.
+Note that all rules shown in this tab allow **incoming** connections on the specified protocol and port number.

+.. note:: By default, UDP port 5353 is open to allow :wikipedia:`Multicast DNS`,  which provides local name resolution.

+To add a custom rule, input the port number to open.
+By default, "tcp" is selected.
+If the rule is for the UDP protocol, click the "tcp" drop-down menu and select "udp".
+Once you have the protocol and port number selected, click the "Open Port" button to add the new rule.

+To delete a rule, highlight the rule to delete and click the "Close Selected Ports" button.

+.. note:: Whenever you add or delete a rule, the rule will not be used until you click the "Restart" button shown in :numref:`Figure %s: General Firewall Settings <firewall2>`.

+Whenever you create and apply a rule, test that your new rule works as expected.
+For example, if you create a rule to allow incoming SSH connections, try connecting to your TrueOS® system using :command:`ssh` to verify that the firewall is now allowing the connection.

+The "General" tab is shown in
+:numref:`Figure %s: General Firewall Settings <firewall2>`

+.. _firewall2:

+.. figure:: images/firewall2.png

-The "General" tab of this utility allows you to:
+This tab allows you to:

 * Determine whether or not the firewall starts when the system boots.
-Unless you have a reason to do so and understand the security implications, the
-  "Enable Firewall on startup" box should be checked so that your system is protected by the firewall.
+  Unless you have a reason to do so and understand the security implications, the "Enable Firewall on startup" box should remain checked so that your system is protected by the firewall.

 * "Start", "Stop", or "Restart" the firewall.

 * The "Restore Default Configuration" button allows you to return to the original, working configuration.

-To add or delete custom firewall rules, click the "Open Ports" tab to open the screen shown in :numref:`Figure %s: Adding a New Firewall Rule <firewall2>`.
-Note that your custom rules will allow **incoming** connections on the specified protocol and port number.

-.. _firewall2:

-.. figure:: images/firewall2.png

-Any rules that you create will appear in this screen.
-To add a rule, input the port number to open.
-By default, "tcp" is selected.
-If the rule is for the
-UDP protocol, click the "tcp" drop-down menu and select "udp".
-Once you have the protocol and port number selected, click the "Open Port" button to add the new rule to your custom list.

-If you have created any custom rules and wish to delete one, highlight the rule to delete and click the "Close Selected Ports" button to remove it from the custom rules list.

-.. note:: whenever you add or delete a custom rule, the rule will not be used until you click the "Restart" button shown in :numref:`Figure %s: Firewall Manager Utility <firewall1>`.

-Whenever you create a custom rule, test that your new rule works as expected.
-For example, if you create a rule to allow incoming SSH connections, try connecting to your TrueOS® system using :command:`ssh` to verify that the firewall is now allowing the connection.